WordPress/gutenberg/packages/rich-text/README.md

 #### Collapsed selections

-A collapsed selection is one where `start` and `end` values are identical.
+A collapsed selection is one where `start` and `end` values are _identical_ (e.g. `start: 4, end: 4`).
 This happens when no characters are selected, but there is a caret present.
-This most often occurs when a user places the cursor/caret within a string of text but does not make a selected range.
+This most often occurs when a user places the cursor/caret within a string of text but does not make a selection.

-Given that it has no range identifiers, finding the currently selected portion of text from collapsed values can be challenging.
+Given that the selection has no "range" (i.e. there is no difference between `start` and `end` indices), finding the currently selected portion of text from collapsed values can be challenging.

 ### Replacements